 - Duct cleaning does not prevent the problem from recurring soon again.

 Removing and cleaning dirt and debris from HVAC and ductwork is a temporary fix to the problem.
-It could recur anytime if measures are not in place to prevent a recurrence.
+It could recur at anytime if measures are not in place to prevent a recurrence.
 For instance, you need to look for structural issues, leaks, and moisture access that can cause duct problems at your house.
 Mold and other contaminants can regrow again very fast if you don’t fix the root of the problem.

 |Improves indoor air quality by removing dust, allergens, and other pollutants from the ductwork||Can be expensive, especially if the ducts are very dirty or in need of repair|

 |Helps HVAC system run more efficiently, which can lower energy bills||May not be necessary for all homes or HVAC systems|